-The ESP LTD EC-256 comes in a few different colors on its mahogany body.
-Just a killer-looking guitar with a 3 piece mahogany neck, roasted jatoba fingerboard, 24.75-inch scale, and 2 ESP designed humbucker pick-ups.
+The ESP LTD EC-256 comes in a few different colors on its very light and slim mahogany body.
+Just a killer-looking guitar with a 3 piece mahogany neck.
+It also has a roasted jatoba fingerboard, a 24.75″ scale, and ESP-designed humbucker pick-ups.

-The EC-256 offers a push-pull coil tap configuration for single and humbucking tones and a set neck for excellent articulation and long-lasting sustain!
+The EC-256 offers a push-pull coil split configuration for single and humbucker tones.
+Also, a set neck for excellent articulation and long-lasting sustain!
 A seriously great guitar at an excellent price!

 - Designed by a well known brand.

-- Some have complained that the action was high. set up possibly required
+- Some have complained that the action was high.
+A set-up possibly required.